Quantcast

-Explore New York Online
+New York Travel

 New York for Students and Interns

-Explore New York Online
+New York Travel

-For an overview …
+For an overview of New York …

-For images …
+For images of New York …

 Back to Top

-Choosing a New York City Neighborhood
+Choosing a New York Neighborhood

-• If you find that you can’t afford to live in your dream neighborhood, look at your transportation options.
+• If you find that you can’t afford to live in your dream neighborhood, look at your New York transportation options.
 You might be able to find a neighborhood from where you can easily reach the areas you like.

 • Most neighborhoods in New York have forums or listservs.
 If you’re considering moving to a particular spot, get a truthful picture of what it’s like by visiting those sites.
 Find them by entering “[neighborhood name] + forum” into a search engine.

-For neighborhood overviews …
+For New York neighborhood overviews …

-For crime statistics …
+For New York crime statistics …

 Back to Top